bamps53/ahc-agent/README.md

 - Solution search and optimization based on evolutionary algorithms.
 - Docker integration for C++ code compilation and execution.
 - Interactive mode supporting a step-by-step problem-solving process.
-- Knowledge base feature for managing progress and results for each experiment session.
+- Workspace-based storage for managing progress and results for each problem.
 - Flexible configuration management via YAML files.

 ## 🛠️ Installation